ismael221/OpenStreamify/README.md

 ## Description

-This is a web application developed in **Spring Boot** for movie management and streaming.
-The application includes features like JWT-based authentication, **Spring MVC** for handling HTTP requests, and an access control system based on user permissions.
-Additionally, it supports movie streaming using **HLS (HTTP Live Streaming)**.
+This is a web application developed in **Spring Boot** for movie and series management and streaming.
+The application includes features like JWT-based authentication, OAuth2 login, **Spring MVC** for handling HTTP requests, and an access control system based on user permissions.
+Additionally, it supports movie and series streaming using **HLS (HTTP Live Streaming)**, notifications when a new movie or series is added, and a one-time password (OTP) system for secure password recovery.

 ### Features

-- Movie and user management.
+- **User Authentication**:
+   - JWT-based authentication for secure API access.
+   - OAuth2 login options (Google, GitHub) for simplified access.
-- User login and registration with JWT authentication.
+- **Movie and Series Management**:
-- Movie reviews with the ability to add ratings and comments.
+   - Create, update, delete, and list movies and series with role-based access control.
+   - Notifications for users when new movies or series are added.
+- **Streaming**:
-- Video streaming in HLS format.
+   - Video streaming in HLS format for both movies and series.
-- Access control based on user permissions.
-- Secure endpoints using JWT authentication.
-- User interaction pages rendered using Thymeleaf.
-- Application monitoring with Grafana and Prometheus running in Docker containers.
+- **Password Recovery**:
+   - OTP system for secure password recovery through email.
+- **Caching and Messaging**:
-- **Redis** for caching to enhance system performance.
+   - **Redis** for caching frequently accessed data, improving response times.
-- **RabbitMQ** for messaging, aiding in high-scale processing.
+   - **RabbitMQ** for asynchronous messaging, supporting high-scale processing.
+- **Storage and Monitoring**:
-- **minIO** for storing video files.
+   - **minIO** for video file storage.
+   - **Grafana and Prometheus** for system monitoring and performance tracking.

 ## Technologies Used